- M.A., St. Mary’s University

 - Rhetoric and Composition

-- Introduction into the Critical Study of Literature
+- Introduction to the Critical Study of Literature

 - Composition theory and practice